ignatiusmb/aubade/workspace/content/philosophy/+article.md

 ## behind the name

-Aubade `/ō-ˈbäd/` comes from _Made in Abyss_, where it refers to "Supreme Treasures of the Netherworld", rare artifacts of immense power and versatility. the word itself is French for "dawn serenade", a song at daybreak. the name points to what Aubade aims for: a practical tool built with a sense of form and elegance.
+Aubade `/ō-ˈbäd/` comes from *Made in Abyss*, where it refers to "Supreme Treasures of the Netherworld", rare artifacts of immense power and versatility. the word itself is French for "dawn serenade", a song at daybreak. together, the two origins suggest both practicality and a certain sense of poetry — qualities Aubade tries to carry into its design.